Intent and role of the WA Golf Foundation

 - Media Exposure

-The Foundation will also ensure that district associations and clubs throughout the state, particularly the smaller regional clubs, receive grants for the provision of golfing equipment and resources that will enhance their club’s development programme.
+The Foundation will also ensure that district associations and clubs throughout the state, particularly the smaller regional clubs, receive grants for the provision of golfing equipment and resources that will enhance their club’s development program.

 Benefits of being a donor to the WA Golf Foundation